Documentation Index

 - The management plane validates the payload, adds identifying labels (

-organization_id,runner_id,runner_region,runner_type), and forwards it to Ona’s internal monitoring infrastructure.
+organization_id, runner_id, runner_region, runner_type), and forwards it to Ona’s internal monitoring infrastructure.

 Auditing reported metrics

 Every metrics payload the runner sends to Ona is also written to your cloud storage bucket, so you can audit exactly what data leaves your network.
-Audit payloads are stored as Snappy-compressed Prometheus remote write protobufs at:Finding the bucket name

 The bucket name is shown on your runner’s settings page.
 When Ona managed metrics is enabled, the bucket URI appears below the toggle.
 Click the copy icon to copy it.